 Knowing the natural defensive actions of your opponents coupled with the knowledge of their defensive conventions they are using makes for opportunities during the auction.
 Counter-interventions like the negative double, Lebensohl, Rubensohl and unusual vs. unusual make for some chances to be aggressive during game play.

 Each bridge deal is unique with many 13 card hands resulting in many different balanced and unbalanced combinations with significant variability in terms of high card distribution and the number of cards in a particular suit that can be dealt to a given player.
 Because of this variation during each deal, bidding conventions used during the auction were created by average and expert bridge players in order to share valuable information with their partners.
 The difficulty with conventions for beginning bridge players is the fact that there are many conventions and there are many different meanings for different bids depending on the convention being used.
-If a player is able to understand the convention being used by their partner or the opponents then that player will be more apt to understand the card distribution amongst the four hands in play.
+If a player is able to understand the convention being used by their partner or the opponents then that player will be more apt to understand the card distribution among the four hands in play.
 The bidding system aims to improve the efficiency of the bids by making calls that otherwise would have had little meaning with calls that have a predetermined meaning.
 The ability to pass and receive information from your partner and the ability to comprehend the information being exchanged from your opponents' calls make a big difference in your success during contract bridge games.

 There are many different conventions, some of the most commonly used bridge bidding conventions are these listed here: